lenafaure/articles/Chapter-04-Introduction-to-JavaScript-Core/question-1.md

 Functions in JavaScript are object, and as objects they have several methods. **`call()`** and **`apply()`** are part of these predefined JavaScript function methods.

 When do we use `call`  and `apply` in our code ?
+We use these two methods when we want full control over what the keyword `this` refers to: if we have a function that refers to the keyword `this`, we need to make sure that `this` will be what we expect it to be when we invoke the function.
 Both methods can be used to invoke a function, and both methods must have the owner object as first parameter.

-In other words, we use these two methods when we want full control over what the keyword `this` refers to: if we have a function that refers to the keyword `this`, we need to make sure that `this` will be what we expect it to be when we invoke the function.

 Consider this code: